Covid 19 coronavirus: Warning to Waiheke Island day trippers - 'I'll see you at the wharf with my pitchfork'

 Those resident on the island, including herself, were living under strict level 3 conditions, only stepping out for essential supplies and exercise.

+"If you don't follow the rules, you put yourself at risk.
+Worse still, you put other people at risk, including friends and family and especially older members."

+He added to beat Covid-19 it was important we all stayed home as much as possible, keep local and keep to your bubble.

-She called for Waiheke Island to be treated as a distinct regional border with movement restricted to essential workers and those with exemptions.
+Handley called for Waiheke Island to be treated as a distinct regional border with movement restricted to essential workers and those with exemptions.

-"It's a border and should be policed like any other border," she said.
+"It's a border and should be policed like any other border."

 She hoped to speak to ferry company Fullers360 today reiterating her concerns about the level of non-essential travel and the threat this posed to those living on Waiheke.